 Faculty may assign withdrawal grades in a course after the add/drop period, but before the seventh calendar day following the midpoint of the semester.
-The faculty member will contact the student in question in advance of taking this action and inform the student that he/she is in jeopardy of being withdrawn.
+The faculty member will contact the student in question seven calendar days in advance of taking this action and inform the student that they are in jeopardy of being withdrawn.
 At this time, alternatives to withdrawal will be discussed.
-If a faculty member decides that it is in the best interest of the student and/or the Academy to withdraw a student from a course, the faculty member will send the withdrawal grade in writing to the Registrar via the Vice President for Academic Affairs with a copy to the student.
+If a faculty member decides that it is in the best interest of the student and/or the Academy to withdraw a student from a course, the faculty member will send the withdrawal grade in writing to the Registrar via the Dean of Faculty with a copy to the student.
 An appropriate short statement about why the student is being withdrawn from the course will be included in this written notification.